 What Should Your Annual Budget Look Like?

-An annual budget is vital for any restaurant.
+An annual budget is vital for any business.
 It provides you with the ability to keep up with your profits and losses; plan for the future; and help anticipate operating expenses.
-Because of its importance in your business, you should know what having an annual budget entails and how it will help your business.
-To this end you will be better able to reach your goals without overstepping your limits.
+Because of its importance in your restaurant, you should know what having an annual budget entails and how it will help your business.
+With this information, you will be better able to reach your goals without overstepping your limits.

 You will also have to understand what your break even point is in order to make informed decisions concerning your restaurant.The break even point is the amount of sales you need to bring in to cover your expenses, before any profit is made.You should figure out what your projected break even point is because until then you will be operating at a loss.
 Once you reach the break even point, every penny you make will be profit and that is very important information to have.